 Take on the ultimate challenge with Legowalk

-Keech Hospice Care’s new Legowalk is the ultimate test of mind and body, with participants walking barefoot across colourful blocks of plastic.
+Keech Hospice Care’s Legowalk is the ultimate test of mind and body, with participants young and old walking barefoot across hundreds of colourful blocks of plastic.

-Liz Searle, CEO at Keech Hospice Care, says Legowalk will be fun for all the family as children and adults battle it out to see who’s the toughest.
+Liz Searle, CEO at Keech Hospice Care, says Legowalk is great experience for all the family.

-“I’d encourage everyone to give it a go and take on the 6ft barefoot walk across the Lego to raise vital funds to support seriously ill adults in Luton and south Bedfordshire and children across Bedfordshire, Hertfordshire and Milton Keynes.
+“Why not give it a go?
+Take on a barefoot walk across the Lego and help us raise vital funds to support seriously ill adults in Luton and south Bedfordshire and children across Bedfordshire, Hertfordshire and Milton Keynes.

 Registered Legowalkers receive a medal on completion.
-Entry is just £5 for anyone over the age of 6 years.
-Training starts at 3pm on the day with the Legowalk taking place at 4pm at Keech Hospice Care, Great Bramingham Lane, Luton.
+Entry is just £5 for anyone over the age of six years.
+Training starts at 3pm on the day with the Legowalk taking place at 3.30pm at Keech Hospice Care, Great Bramingham Lane, Luton, LU3 3NT.